TouK/airboat/README.md

 is available [here](http://cr.touk.pl/demo) (new version is deployed about-weekly, all data is deleted).

 Also, continuous deployment is made to [this] (http://cr-cd.touk.pl/cd) place.

+# How do I...

+## ...import my project to CodeReview?
+First, you login as admin@codereview.pl (password: 'admin' :)).
+Then, you grasp the 'Admin page' near the 'log out' link.
+ After that everything is straightforward.
+After adding a project you might need to wait a bit till it gets imported (We're working on showing some kind of notification during the import)